 Filing a Spinal Cord Injury Claim in Ohio

 Depending on the cause of your spinal cord injury, you have several options for receiving compensation for your losses.
 For example, you can file a personal injury lawsuit in Ohio civil court, you can file an insurance claim with the at-fault driver’s insurance company, or you can file a medical malpractice lawsuit against the healthcare professional responsible for your injuries.
-Speaking to an Elk & Elk attorney can help you understand your legal options.
+Speaking to a Dayton spinal cord attorney can help you understand your legal options.